Electronics and Computer Technology Degree Program

 *Programs availability varies by location.

-(In Florida degree is Associate of Science in Electronics and Computer Technology; in Minnesota, New York, and Pennsylvania degree is Associate in Applied Science in Electronics and Computer Technology.)
+(In Florida degree is Associate of Science in Electronics and Computer Technology; in New York and Pennsylvania degree is Associate in Applied Science in Electronics and Computer Technology.)

 -67 credit hours in Minnesota